ldu0893/FPGAAudio/README.md

 If you have mismatched system ID or system timestamp errors when trying to run, go through the whole process once more: Generate HDL -> Compile -> Program -> Generate BSP (x3) -> Build All -> Run

 If you have build errors or elf file errors, make sure the pin assignments are correct and that there are no syntax errors in the c code.
 If you are sure everything is correct, consider restarting Quartus and Eclipse.
 It has been known to resolve issues.
 If that doesn't work try recreating the Eclipse projects.

+## Note

+This was developed as the final project of the UIUC ECE 385 course for Fall 2022.
+Some material, including SGTL5000 code, USB driver configuration code, and select SV lines were provided and then consequently built upon.

+We are not responsible for any cheating that may occur using this respository.
+ECE 385 is a very fun class, so just don't cheat.